midjanbegic/Midjan-Begic-Portfolio/README.md

-Created and developed by NP
+Created and developed by MB